piyushmca25/software-tools-assignment/README.md

-## I am currently working on readme in the main branch
+## I am currently working on readme in the conflict branch